 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, use this Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Pre-Qualifying Calculator.

-Remember these are just guidelines.
-We'd be happy to go over pre-qualification to determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how much you can afford.